eclipse-archived/golo-lang/benchmarks/README.md

 This Maven project contains a bunch of *micro-benchmarks* for Golo.

 They stress some very specific points of the bytecode generation and runtime strategies.
-The benchmarks also check how Golo fares agains *other* JVM languages.
+The benchmarks also check how Golo fares against *other* JVM languages with *more or less* similar constructions.

 ## Running the benchmarks